Please note that Tapas no longer supports Internet Explorer.

 Elena remained still, and silent.

 The comments turned to critiques, straining that thread of restraint until it snapped.
-The critiques melted into amusement, and amusement tipped into laughter.
+The critiques then melted into amusement, and amusement tipped into laughter.

 Even still, she did not strike back.